-|Investigating The Duration of Exclusive Breastfeeding, The Challenges Ahead And Ways to Extend The Lactation Period in Drug-Addicted Mothers: A Review Article|
+|Investigating the Duration of Exclusive Breastfeeding, the Challenges Ahead, and Methods of Extending the Lactation Period in Drug-Addicted Mothers: A Review Study|

-|Fereshteh Sadeghi1, Monir Ramezani2,3, Nayere Kargarkakhki1, Gholam-Hosein Zarifnejhad4|
+|Fereshteh Sadeghi1, Monir Ramezani2,3, Nayere Kargarkakhki4, Gholam-Hosein Zarifnejhad5|

 |1School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran

 2Nursing and Midwifery Care Research Center, Mashhad University of Medical Sciences, Mashhad, Iran